docsforodds/docs/docs/en/overall-functions-and-possibilities/selection-timeframe.md

 ---

-<font size="3">In questo caso è stato selezionato l’evento AC Milan - Juventus Dopo aver scelto la fascia oraria, il margine e la selection, si cliccherà su “Add”.Qualora si selezionasse “24H” vorrà dire che quel margine o quella selection inserita, sarà valida per quella fascia oraria.</font>
+<font size="3">In this case, the AC Milan - Juventus event has been selected.
+After choosing the time slot, the margin and the selection, click on "Add".
+If you select "24H" it means that that margin or that selection inserted will be valid for that time slot.</font>

 ---